RoCE - Rocky

 Apply classification policy to the ingress interfaces and queuing policy to the egress interfaces.

-Here, we also force PFC to on (example here with interface ethernet 1/1):
+Here, we also force PFC to be on (example here with interface ethernet 1/1):

 interface Ethernet1/1